In this guide I explain how to upgrade RAM (memory) in a Toshiba Satellite A45 laptop.

-Before you start, turn off the laptop, unplug the power adapter and remove the battery and of course, proceed at your own risk.
+Before you start, turn off the computer, unplug the power adapter and remove the battery and of course, proceed at your own risk.

-Insert a small flat head screwdriver between the keyboard bezel and keyboard and lift it up.
+Insert a small flat head screwdriver under the keyboard bezel and lift it up.

-Continue removing the keyboard bezel with your fingers until it’s completely separated from the laptop.
+Continue removing the bezel with your fingers until it’s completely separated from the top cover.

 Remove three screws securing the keyboard.
 Also, remove the metal plate/bracket under the screw in the middle.